Bicycle paths, elasticae and sub-Riemannian geometry: Loose Ends and Scattered Wheels

 Associated to a \sR submersion $\pi: M \to B$ and a path $c: I \to B$ we have a parallel transport map.
 If the initial and final endpoints of $c$ are $f_0$ and $f_1$ then this is a map $\Psi: \pi^{-1} (f_0) \to \pi^{-1} (f_1)$.

 \mn{\bf Question.} Is parallel transport for bicycling an isometry between fibers?

-\mn{\bf No.} One way to see this is via the following theorem. \begin{theorem} [Foote] The parallel transport map for bicycling is a linear fractional transformation of $S^1$.
-Any linear fractional transformation for some curve. \end{theorem} There is no metric on the circle for which the the group $\PSLt$ of linear fractional transformations acts by isometries, so Foote's theorem implies the {\bf `no'} answer above.
+\mn{\bf No.} One way to see this is via the following theorem. \begin{theorem} [Foote \cite{Foote}] The parallel transport map for bicycling is a linear fractional transformation of $S^1$.
+Every linear fractional transformation can be obtained by parallel transport along some closed curve. \end{theorem}

+There is no metric on the circle for which the the group $\PSLt$ of linear fractional transformations acts by isometries, so Foote's theorem implies the {\bf `no'} answer above.
 Again, if $M$ were of bundle type then the answer to the above question would be {\bf yes:} parallel transport would be an $H$-map and hence an isometry.

 Let us say a few words about what parallel transport involves for bicycling.
 Fix a front path $c$ joining two front wheel locations ${\bf f}_0, {\bf f}_1$ in the plane.
 The fiber $\pi_f ^{-1} ({\bf f}_0)$ is the circle of radius $\ell$ centered at ${\bf f}_0$.
 The points of this circle represent all ways of placing the back wheel before bicycling the front wheel along the path $c$.
 Choosing one such placement ${\bf b}_0 \in \pi_f ^{-1} ({\bf f}_0)$ leads to a unique horizontal lift $\gamma$ of $c$ starting at $\gamma(0) = ({\bf b}_0, {\bf f}_0)$.
 Here we assume that $c$ is parametrized by the unit interval $[0,1]$.
 Writing $\gamma(t) = ({\bf b}(t), c(t))$, we have that the parallel transport of ${\bf b}_0$ along $c$ is ${\bf b}(1)$, which is an element in the circle of radius $\ell$ about ${\bf f}_1$.
 So parallel transport, or holonomy, along $c$ is a diffeomorphism between two circles, one centered at ${\bf f}_0$, the other at ${\bf f}_1$.
 Use translation and scaling to identify each circle with the standard unit circle so that this parallel transport becomes a map of the standard unit circle to itself.
 Foote's Theorem above might be called the `first theorem' of `bicycling mathematics'.
 See \cite{biking}.